openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 ### Inspiration
 Reference to the design of ClusterRole and ClusterRoleBinding.

-1. Considering the simplicity of customized rendering configuration, an incremental-like approach is used to implement injection, i.e., only the parts that need to be modified need to be declared, including image, replicas, and upgrade strategy.
+1. Considering the simplicity of customized rendering configuration, an incremental-like approach is used to implement injection, i.e., only the parts that need to be modified need to be declared, including image and replicas.
 Therefore, it is reasonable to abstract these configurable fields into an Item.
 The design of Item refers to the design of VolumeSource in kubernetes.
 2. In order to inject item into the workloads, we should create a new CRD named YurtAppOverrider, which consist of items and patches.
 Items replace a set of configuration for matching nodepools.
 <img src = "../img/yurtappoverrider/Inspiration.png" width="600">
 3. Patch supports more advanced add, delete and replace operations, similar to kubectl's json patch.
 We can convert a patch struct into an API interface call.